reimagined/resolve/docs/api-reference.md

 ### beginIncrementalImport

-Starts to accumulate events for incremental import.
+Starts to build a batch of events to import.

 ##### Arguments